 Although his major league career was brief, his major league career 4.80 ERA (in 21 games) was respectable.
 He threw 13 strikeouts in 15 innings.
 He was the same age as teammates Fred McGriff and Ozzie Guillen.

-He has written an autobiography, also titled The Rookie, which came out in 2001, and also works as a motivational speaker.
+He has written an autobiography, titled The Oldest Rookie, which came out in 2001, and also works as a motivational speaker.

 Further Reading

 - Jim Morris and Joel Engel: The Oldest Rookie: Big-League Dreams from a Small-Town Guy, Little, Brown and Company, New York, NY, 2001.
 ISBN 0316591564